Bridget Markham: Marriage and the court

 In 1598 she married Sir Anthony Markham (1577-1604) of Sedgebrook, Lincolnshire.
 He had been educated at Caius College, Cambridge and Gray's Inn.
 They were married at Ridlington, in Rutland, by the Rector, Thomas Gibson.
 She had four children.
 He was knighted by James VI and I at Belvoir Castle on 23 April 1603.
 He died on 10 December 1604.

 Before her husband's death, Bridget became a lady of the bedchamber to Anne of Denmark, Queen consort of King James VI and I. This appointment was due to the influence of her cousin the Countess of Bedford.
 She continued to manage her lands at Sedgebrook.
-She was involved with the queen's wardrobe, buying clothing accessories, fans, garters, and trimmings from suppliers in London.
+She was involved with the queen's wardrobe, buying clothing accessories, fans, garters, and trimmings from suppliers in London, including a milliner Marie Cooke.

 Bridget, Lady Markham, died at Twickenham Park, a house belonging to the Countess of Bedford, on 4 May 1609.
 A relation, and fellow courtier and protégée of the Countess of Bedford, Cecily Bulstrode was also ill at Twickenham, and she died on 6 August 1609.